TabularEditor/TabularEditorDocs/common/Datasets/direct-lake-dataset.md

 Tabular Editor 2 can connect to Direct Lake semantic models, but does not have any built in functionality to create new tables or direct lake semantic models.
 This needs to be done manually or with a C# script.

 > [!NOTE]
-> DirectLake models currently use a collation that is different from regular Power BI import semantic models.
+> Direct Lake models currently use a collation that is different from regular Power BI import semantic models.
 This may lead to different results when querying the model, or when referencing object names in DAX code.
  For more information please see this blog post by Kurt Buhler: [Case-sensitive models in Power BI: consequences & considerations](https://data-goblins.com/power-bi/case-specific)